lkshapir/Ecological-Genomics/Notebook_EG_2020.md

 * 24 chromosomes (12 1n)
 * N50 = smallest contig at which the size of contigs that size and larger give you half the size of the total genome (half of the genome is assembled into large chunks): all of the contigs 101,375 bp and larger make up half of the genome

+**Kill command in terminal:** `Ctrl-C`

+Pipeline, mapping and process files located in "myscripts" in repo - used

+Run pipeline w/ mapping and process. sh files incorporated

+`bash mypipeline.sh `

+* Make sure to copy in pipeline commands before running!

+screen: runs commands in background

+`Ctrl-A + D` to detach from screen

+check bwa progress on screen:

+`screen -r`

 ------
 <div id='id-section27'/>
 ### Entry 27: 2020-02-06, Thursday.